Couple Cancels Wedding In Dominican Republic After 9 Americans Die

 She figured, with the widespread safety concerns, her guests, who don’t want to travel there, would be able to get their money back.

-But her aunt and uncle, Virginia and Joe Smart said they are $4000.
+But her aunt and uncle, Virginia and Joe Smart said they are out $4000.

-“I can’t take a Chance like that,” Joe Smart said.
+“I can’t take a chance like that,” Joe Smart said.

 They booked through a travel agency and don’t have trip insurance, claiming the agent never offered it.

-“I’m gonna fight until they get their money back,” Stone said.
+“I’m going to fight until they get their money back,” Stone said.

 CBS 2 asked, “With no ban or heightening advisory in place, what recourse do families like this have?”

-“You have to go one on one with the airlines and don’t expect them to have mercy because they’re running a business and don’t have state department directives that is an unplace to travel,” Schwieterman said.
+“You have to go one-on-one with the airlines and don’t expect them to have mercy because they’re running a business and don’t have State Department directives that is an unsafe place to travel,” Schwieterman said.

-It is unclear what difference traveler’s insurance would have made in the case, and this time frame, because Apple Vacations and the independently contracted travel agent did not reply.
+It is unclear what difference travel insurance would have made in the case and this time frame because Apple Vacations and the independently contracted travel agent did not reply.

-Just last week, CBS 2 reported on Chatham resident Anchelle Williams who had been paying for months toward a Dominican vacation.
+Just last week, CBS 2 reported on Chatham resident Anchelle Williams, who had been paying for months toward a Dominican vacation.
 Williams stands to lose $2,400.

 In a statement from the State Department, officials said, “Local authorities report they have not found a connection between the cases during the initial stages of their investigation.
 Should we learn of safety risks to the public through the investigation, we will share that information.”